Type 2 diabetes occurs mainly in people aged over 40. The first-line treatment is diet, weight control and physical activity.

 - Passing large amounts of urine.

-The reason why you make a lot of urine and become thirsty is because blood sugar (glucose) leaks into your urine, which pulls out extra water through the kidneys.
+The reason why you make a lot of urine and become thirsty is that if your blood sugar (glucose) rises too high (because insulin is not doing its job) the excess sugar leaks into your urine.
+This pulls out extra water through the kidneys.

-As the symptoms may develop gradually, you can become used to being thirsty and tired and you may not recognise that you are ill for some time.
+As the symptoms may develop gradually, you can become used to being thirsty and tired and you may not recognise for some time that you are ill.
 Some people also develop blurred vision and frequent infections, such as recurring thrush.
 However, some people with type 2 diabetes do not have any symptoms if the glucose level is not too high.
 But, even if you do not have symptoms, you should still have treatment to reduce the risk of developing complications.

 How is type 2 diabetes diagnosed?